FAQs

 What’s your relationship with Good Shepherd Food Bank of Maine?

-Harvesting Good is a wholly-owned subsidiary of Good Shepherd Food Bank of Maine.
+Harvesting Good is a subsidiary of Good Shepherd Food Bank of Maine.

 How many partners are involved with Harvesting Good?

-A real change in the food system requires an approach that touches all points along the path from farm to table—from the farms where the vegetables are grown to how those vegetables are processed to where consumers can purchase them.
-Our current partners include Circle B Farms in Caribou, ME, W.R.
-Allen in Orland, ME, Jasper Wyman & Son in Cherryfield, ME, and Hannaford Supermarkets throughout New England and Upstate New York.
+A fundamental change in the food system requires an approach that touches all points from farm to table—from the farms where the vegetables are grown to how they are processed to where consumers can purchase them.
+Our current partners include Circle B Farms in Caribou, ME; W.R.
+Allen in Orland, ME; Wyman’s in Cherryfield, ME; and Hannaford Supermarkets throughout New England and New York.
 As we grow, we hope to have additional partners join the partnership.
 If you’re interested, contact us!

 How did Harvesting Good Begin?